Demo mode — this is a read-only sandbox with fake data. Browse anything. Nothing here can be modified. Run your own →

 The graph is positional — drag nodes around, the layout persists.
 Useful for finding the "who's downstream of this switch" answer at a glance.

-Bottom section: live device metrics (v1.12.0).
-Every enrolled device's current memory / swap / CPU / per-mount disk values, color-coded by alert level.
-Filter by name, group, tag, or mount path.
-Sort by any column.
+• Device Metrics (v1.12.0) — fleet-wide memory / swap / CPU / disk view, color-coded by alert level.
+Filter by name, group, mount path.

 TLS / DNS page — certificate & record watchlist